 There will be one mid-semester exam and one final exam.
-Exams are open-book, open-notes.
-You may use a computer, but it may only be used to view PDF documents (no browsers, internet, or wireless allowed).
+Exams NOT open-book, open-notes.
+You will be allowed one page ($.5 \times 11$) of notes, two sided.
 Mobiles phones are not permitted.
 Exams will include material from the lecture, the readings, homework, and laboratories.
 Exam dates are:

-- Mid-semester exam: Wednesday, October 9, class time, EPIC G287 - Final exam: Wednesday, December 11, 2:00 4:30 pm, EPIC G287
+- Mid-semester exam: Tuesday, October 6, class time, Regular classroom - Final exam: Thursday, December 17, 8:00 10:30 am, EPIC 2222